spiral-project/formbuilder/README.md

 ## How to install it locally?

 If you want to work with the formbuilder, or hack on it, then you'll need to install it.
-To do so, it's easy:
+To do so, run the following commands:

     $ npm install
     $ npm start

-… and you should see your favorite browser open with the app running there for you.
+… and you should see your favorite browser open with the app running for you.

-## Design
+## Architecture of the app

 Here are some notes about the overall design we're using for this form builder.